cbshiles/KALX-libfms/doc/fms/mathematics.md

 to a sequence of papers addressing the matter.
 The current state of the art is [@DelSch1994] that contains a 61 page proof of the current formulation.
-|-->

-Who cares?
+_But who cares_?
 No arbitrage implies deflators exist, but we can find plenty.

 Using the fact that $e^{-\sigma^2t/2 + \sigma B_t}$ is a martingale, where
 $(B_t)$ is [Brownian motion](http://en.wikipedia.org/wiki/Brownian_motion),
 it follows $X_t = (e^{rt}, se^{(r - \sigma^2/2)t + \sigma B_t})$, $\Pi_t =
 e^{-rt}P$, where $P$ is Wiener measure, is a arbitrage free model.
-This is the Black-Scholes/Merton model for a bond and non-dividend paying stock, only without the unneccesary detour through assuming a 'real-world' drift, self-financing conditions, and the complicated machinery of the Ito calculus.
+This is the Black-Scholes/Merton model for a bond and non-dividend paying stock, only without the unnecessary detour through assuming a 'real-world' drift, self-financing conditions, and the complicated machinery of the Ito calculus.

 Finding arbitrage free models is not difficult.
-Finding models that reflect market dynamics with parameters that can be fitted to market data is the holy grail.
+Finding models that reflect market dynamics with parameters that can be fit to market data is the holy grail.

-## Models
+## Examples

 Let's define some models and start putting them to use.